 - If you need a visa to travel to Germany, please be prepared to apply for one once you receive our invitation to participate in the recruitment event.
 Make sure you have a valid passport.
 On this website you find the German embassy or consulate is closest to your place of residence.

 During the event,

-- ice breaker activity & guided tour through the MPI-BGC with the PhD representatives,
+- an ice breaker activity & a guided tour through the MPI-BGC with the PhD researchers are offered,

 - the IMPRS-gBGC will be introduced,